Qwilt/terraform-provider-qwilt/docs/resources/cdn_certificate_template.md

 - `country` (String) The two-letter ISO 3166-1 country code that represents the country where the organization or entity requesting the certificate is located.
 - `locality` (String) The city or locality where the organization or entity requesting the certificate is located.
 - `organization_name` (String) The legal name of the organization or entity applying for the certificate.
 - `sans` (List of String) Additional domains that the certificate should cover.
+Currently one SAN can be defined.
 - `state` (String) The full name of the state or province where the organization or entity requesting the certificate is located.

 ### Read-Only

 - `certificate_template_id` (Number) The unique identifier of the certificate template.
-This identifier will be needed when you add the certificate configuration and when you assign it to a site.
 - `csr_ids` (List of Number) The unique identifiers of the certificate signing requests (CSRs) that are associated with this certificate template.
 - `last_certificate_id` (Number) The unique identifier of the last certificate generated from this template.
 - `tenant` (String) The organization your user is assigned to.